A Complete Guide

 Payment Plans and Finance Options

-We understand that dental implants are a significant investment in your future and that many of us don’t have the means to pay a lump sum up front.
-The following finance option can relieve the burden a little, making sure the cost doesn’t impact upon that new smile of yours:
+We understand that dental implants are a significant investment in your future and that many of us don’t have the means to pay a lump sum upfront.
+There are numerous finance options that can relieve the burden a little, making sure the cost doesn’t impact upon that new smile of yours:

 Accessing Your Superannuation